Laky2k8/lakys_incredible_isometric_renderer/README.md

 # How to run
 To run the engine, just download the newest release, unzip and launch `IsometricEngine.exe`. <br>
 To change the model, click on the `Open Model` button and select the model.
 OBJ models only and for textures an MTL file is needed aswell.
+### The engine requires OpenGL support and will not run without it!